 Lysgaards Prestige wine menu: DKK 1900 per person

 What’s your experience with private dinners and home dining?
 Please share in a comment below.

-This was a sponsored invitation by Cortsen Dining.
+This was a sponsored invitation (the food was comped) by Cortsen Dining.
 The restaurant had no influence on the content of this article, and I received no monetary payment.

 Follow Us on Social Media YouTube Anders Husa & Kaitlin Orr Instagram @andershusa @carnivorr Facebook Anders Husa & Kaitlin Orr Join Our Food Community The HungriesBecome a Patron!